serdeliverance/blog/_drafts/validation-cats-scala3.md

   println(result) // it will print `Left(userId must be positive)`
 ```

 Just the first invalid result is informed.
 If the user fixes this error, she will have to retry until all the remaining fields were ok, which is a really bad experiencie for an `API end user`.
-In this case, it would be great to have a way to express all the invalid values at once.
+In this case, it would be great to have a way to express all the invalid reasons at once.
 Let's try to find another `Datatype` that help us to reach that goal.

 Before moving to the next section, let's do a little refactor to typify our validations.